I know how frustrating it is when Facebook keeps crashing on your Android

 Why Facebook Crashes on Android (Common Causes)

-So what typically goes incorrect?
+So what typically goes wrong?
 Most crashes come from a few common

 culprits: